 About the CCBC's placement test

 You will take the ACCUPLACER Next Generation Reading test on a computer.
 This is an adaptive test which means that the questions given are based on your answer to previous question.
+Note: CCBC is not currently using Accuplacer Next Generation Reading as the English/reading tool.

 You will take the ALEKS math assessment to assess your math readiness on a computer.
 ALEKS is a web-based, artificially intelligent assessment and learning system that uses adaptive questioning to quickly and accurately determine math skill level.

-- There is one section on the ACCUPLACER placement test: Next Generation Reading
+- There is one section on the ACCUPLACER placement test: Next Generation Reading - Note: Not currently in use.

 - There is one test section on the ALEKS placement test: Math